salma-org-97/cron-scheduler/README.md

 - The `setInterval` function is what each job scheduler uses to fire events according to the job's scheduling frequency.

-- Concurrency is achieved through this design due to Node.js's asynchronous non-blocking event-driven nature, which is able to respond to events & execute multiple operations in the background.
+- Concurrency is achieved through this design as the callback function of each event listener is placed in a callback queue, which is then used by the event loop for execution.
+And if any of the callback functions picked by the event loop is blocking (such as an I/O operation), it is offloaded to the thread pool to avoid blocking the single thread.

 ## Trade-offs made
 There is a limitation on the delay argument used by the `setInterval`, as it is a signed 32-bit integer.
 This effectively limits its value to a maximum of 2147483647 ms, which corresponds to almost 24 days.
 So this scheduler has a maximum capacity of scheduling a job every 24 days.